Updated on 2024-06-27 GMT+08:00

 • Yearly/monthly is a prepaid billing mode.
 You will be billed based on the subscription duration you specify.
 This mode provides a favorable price and is ideal when the resource use duration is predictable.

-In some regions, you can change the billing mode of an SFS Capacity-Oriented or SFS 3.0 Capacity-Oriented file system or an SFS Turbo file system from pay-per-use to yearly/monthly.
+In some regions, you can change the billing mode of an SFS Capacity-Oriented or a General Purpose file system or an SFS Turbo file system from pay-per-use to yearly/monthly.
 For details, see Yearly/Monthly Subscription.
 Currently, the billing mode cannot be changed from yearly/monthly to pay-per-use.

 The purchased SFS Capacity-Oriented resource packages cannot be viewed on the SFS console.
-For details about how to view the resource packages, see How Do I Check the Usage of a Resource Package?
-The resource package capacity is preferentially used when you use SFS Capacity-Oriented and SFS 3.0 Capacity-Oriented file systems, and multiple file systems can share one resource package.
+To view the resource packages, see How Do I Check the Usage of a Resource Package?
+The resource package capacity is preferentially used when you use SFS Capacity-Oriented and General Purpose file systems, and multiple file systems can share one resource package.

 Renewal